gchq/gaffer-docker/kubernetes/gaffer/README.md

 * an Accumulo instance:
   * master, monitor, garbage collector
   * 3 x tablet servers
-* a web server running the Gaffer REST API and UI
+* a web server running the Gaffer REST API

 # Deployment
 There are guides for deploying this chart on, they should be read in the following order: